lowrycito/handbook/pages/study-manual-general-handbook-26-temple-recommends.md

 A current temple recommend allows a member to enter all temples.
 Priesthood leaders ensure that members receive the correct recommend for their circumstances.
 There are three types of recommends:

-1. *Temple recommend for unendowed members.* These recommends are for unendowed members who are being sealed to their parents or performing proxy baptisms and confirmations.
-They are issued through [Leader and Clerk Resources (LCR)](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
-For more information, see [26.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number12-p59#title_number12 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number12-p59#title_number12").
+1. *Temple recommends for proxy baptisms and confirmations.* These recommends are for unendowed members who are performing proxy baptisms and confirmations.
+They are issued to the member through [Leader and Clerk Resources (LCR)](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
+The member may choose to receive either a printed or a mobile recommend.

-2. *Temple recommend for living ordinances.* These recommends are for members receiving their own endowment or being sealed to a spouse.
-They are issued from recommend book 2.
-The recommend for living ordinances is attached to a regular temple recommend for endowed members (described below).
-The temple retains the living ordinance recommend when the ordinance is performed.
-The member retains the regular recommend and uses it when returning to the temple.
+   For more information, see [26.3.1](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_itBYg-p_m5g0U#p_itBYg "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_itBYg-p_m5g0U#p_itBYg").
-3. *Temple recommend for endowed members.* These recommends are for members who have previously been endowed.
-They are issued through [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
-They authorize a member to participate in all temple ordinances for the deceased.
-They are also used when an endowed member is sealed to living or deceased parents or children.
-For more information, see [26.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9").
+2. *Temple recommend for endowed members.* These recommends are for members who have previously been endowed.
+They authorize endowed members to participate in all temple ordinances for the deceased.
+They are issued to a member through [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
+The member may choose to receive either a printed or a mobile recommend.

+   For more information, see [26.3.2](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10").
+3. *Temple recommends for living ordinances.* These recommends are for members receiving their own endowment or being sealed to a spouse, parents, or children.
+They are issued digitally through Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
+Priesthood leaders use Ordinance Preparation to submit the completed recommend to the temple where the ordinance will take place.

+   To enter the temple, members who will be age 12 or older by the end of the year in which the ordinance occurs must also have one of the other two types of recommends in addition to a recommend for living ordinances.
+If needed, priesthood leaders may issue one of those recommends and the recommend for living ordinances during the same interview.
+For more information, see [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G").

+   For information about temple ordinances for the living, see [chapter 27](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng").

 26.2